Upper Great Plains Transportation Institute

 Contact: Bradley Wentz, (701)231-7230, bradley.wentz@ndsu.edu

-• Center for Surface Mobility Applications and Real-time Simulation environments (SMARTSe) applies advancements in sensing, wireless communications, mobile computing, data science, and cybersecurity to advance multimodal and intermodal transportation system efficiencies, responsiveness, reliability, sustainability, safety, and security.
+Center for Surface Mobility Applications and Real-time Simulation environments (SMARTSe) applies advancements in sensing, wireless communications, mobile computing, data science, cybersecurity and artificial intelligence to advance multimodal and intermodal transportation system efficiencies, responsiveness, reliability, sustainability, safety, and security.

 Contact: Raj Bridgelall, (408)607-3214, raj.bridgelall@ndsu.edu

-• Center for Transformative Infrastructure Preservation and Sustainability (CTIPS) is integrating advanced sensing technologies and automation in data collection and analysis to revolutionize the preservation of existing transportation systems.
-Research also address systemic equity issues in the region, especially those stemming from the relatively poor quality of Tribal and rural roads.
+Center for Transformative Infrastructure Preservation and Sustainability (CTIPS) integrates advanced sensing technologies and automation in data collection and analysis to revolutionize the preservation of existing transportation systems.
+Research also addresses long-standing disparities in infrastructure within the region, especially those stemming from the relatively poor quality of rural and Tribal roads.

 Contact: Denver Tolliver, (701)231-7190, denver.tolliver@ndsu.edu

-• Commercial Vehicle Safety Center (CVSC) is a point of contact for universities, law enforcement, and driver licensing agencies looking to establish partnerships to improve commercial vehicle safety.
-CVSC sponsors webinars and provides resources in addition to conducting research and analysis.
-Research focuses on analyses intended to identify unsafe commercial vehicles, drivers, and companies, as well as streamlined methods to provide this information to state and federal safety enforcement specialists.
+Commercial Vehicle Safety Center (CVSC) is a point of contact for universities, law enforcement, and driver licensing agencies looking to establish partnerships to improve commercial vehicle safety.
+CVSC hosts biennial Commercial Vehicle Safety Summits, sponsors webinars and provides resources in addition to conducting research and analysis.
+Research focuses on analyses intended to identify the causes of unsafe commercial vehicles, drivers, and companies, as well as methods to improve safety.

 Contact: Brenda Lantz, (303)871-7773, brenda.lantz@ndsu.edu